paradedb/helm-charts/README.md

 - Using the ParadeDB Helm chart directly
 - Using the Bitnami Helm chart with the ParadeDB-provided `values.yaml`
-- Using the Bitnami Helm chart while setting the `values.yaml` via the ParadeDB-provided `helmfile.yaml`
+- Using the Bitnami Helm chart with the ParadeDB-provided `helmfile.yaml`

 ## Prerequisites